 - Booking your training with an ATO such as here at Project Skills Solutions, if you’re an employer or employee seeking to claim for a CITB grant

 - Project Skills Solutions are required to upload delegate achievements to the Construction Training Register within 10 working days of successful completion of an eligible training course, to trigger your grant payment

 - Project Skills Solutions only offer selected CITB Site Safety Plus Courses which are eligible for CITB’s grant.
-However if you’re seeking a course PSS does not offer, you will need to seek for another Approved Training Provider who offers your desired course
+However, if you’re seeking a course PSS does not offer, you will need to seek another Approved Training Provider who offers your desired course

 What CITB Courses Are Available Via The CITB Levy?